Volunteer Positions And Committees

 - Be able to follow and comply with directions.

 - Be able to assist patrons in an emergency evacuation of the building.

 - Possess ability to comprehend the essential functions of the assigned position.

 New members must receive general orientation prior to being called to

 volunteer.
 General re-orientation is done every two years and must be completed prior to being called to work.
 Orientation is usually scheduled once a month or as needed.
 The schedule can be found on this website.

 Volunteer Dress Code

 Women must wear black skirts or slacks, black shoes, and a white blouse.
 Men must wear black slacks, black socks and shoes, a white dress shirt, and a black or dark (conservative) necktie.
-The organization furnishes and maintains the jackets and vests which must be worn by USHERS, GIFT SHOP, and HEARING ASSISTANCE volunteers, and the aprons or vests worn by REFRESHMENT volunteers.
+In addition, Morrison Center Volunteer jackets and vests must be worn by USHERS, GIFT SHOP, and HEARING ASSISTANCE & COAT CHECK VOLUNTEERS.

 All Volunteers must arrive and be ready to work 90 minutes prior to showtime.
-The Philharmonic is the only exception as it is a two-hour arrival prior to show time due to pre-show lectures.
+The Philharmonic, Ballet, and Opera are the only exceptions as it is a two-hour arrival prior to show time due to pre-show lectures.

 As Center volunteers, we are here to serve the Morrison Center and the patrons.
-Viewing the show is secondary.
 We have lots of fun – with a lot of great people and we look forward to having you join us.
 Sign-up today and WELCOME!